 At Gillware, we understand that it isn’t always possible or within our clients’ budgets to repair corrupted files.
 We don’t like our clients throwing money at us and getting nothing in return.
 We’re sure they wouldn’t like it either.
 That is why we keep our entire data recovery process financially risk-free.

 We start with a free evaluation.
 For clients living in the continental United States, we even offer a prepaid UPS shipping label at no charge.
 After we complete the evaluation, we present you with a price quote and a probability of success.
-We don’t send you a bill until we’ve recovered everything we can, and you only pay the bill if you decide we’ve recovered your data at a price that makes sense for you.
+We don’t send you a bill until we’ve recovered everything we can, and you only pay the bill if we’ve successfully recovered your data at a price that makes sense for you.

 Our data recovery engineers are world-class.
 After logging in tens of man-hours of data recovery work, there’s very little they haven’t seen or done.
 You can trust that your data is in good hands when you choose Gillware Data Recovery.